Leniolabs/promptwizard/README.md

 - Evaluate custom prompts using different evaluation methods.
 - Automatically generate prompts for evaluation.
+- Iterates over your best performing prompts to get better prompts.
 - Save the results obtained in a JSON file.